 Follow Cassie on Twitter @dietitiancassie.

-drinks contain similar amounts of caffeine.
+Soda and energy drinks contain similar amounts of caffeine.

 – Alex Caspero, MA, RD